|Guide||♦||3 Triplogs||Mine 0||0 Topics|

 Chasm Creek is crossed after a quick half mile.
 That's it for the namesake creek.
 The narrows you turn away from look inviting for a 1.6mi adventure up to Goat Springs Trail #542.
 Beware hip feral pig hunters if you go that route.

-Instead this trail climbs the Black Hills, crests the Verde Rim then drops down to the Horner area.
+Instead, this trail climbs the Black Hills, crests the Verde Rim then drops down to the Horner area.
 First contouring up the west side of Table Mountain.
-Having recently hiked Oxbow #163 and Cold Water #27 my expectations were very low.
-A few pines, lots of junipers and an actual trail was a welcome surprise!
-Views NW into Chasm Creek proper then North to NE of the Verde Valley are oustanding.
+Having hiked recently Oxbow #163 and Cold Water #27, my expectations were meager.
+A few pines, lots of junipers, and an actual trail was a welcome surprise!
+Views NW into Chasm Creek proper then North to NE of the Verde Valley are outstanding.

-After a 1,500 ft climb & 2.65mi you arrive on the SW saddle of Table Mountain.
+After a 1,500 ft climb & 2.65mi, you arrive on the SW saddle of Table Mountain.
 Fading ridges offer nice views to the now visible east over a fence.
-This is a nice spot for a short break.
-Continuing on takes you up a ridge.
-Before passing 5,205 you pass a cool lichen covered rock.
+Table Saddle is a nice spot for a short break.
+Continuing takes you up a ridge.
+Before passing 5,205, you pass a cool lichen-covered rock.
 A red lichen segment has been idiot tested for authenticity by pecking.
 The footing heading up the ridge is a canal of ankle buster rocks.
-It's over before it gets to annoying then contours the north ridges of 5,924.
+It's over before it gets too annoying, then contours the north ridges of 5,924.
 Traversing the ravines you pass through oaks.

 The reward after ascending 2,260 ft & 3.9mi puts you on an inline saddle of what makes up the Verde Rim.
 If you can get away from the cows it is pleasant.
 This would be a good turn around for most casual hikers.

 From the rim-saddle you immediately leave the wilderness, manicured trails, mom and apple pie.
-The current cairned and worn trail does not follow what is depicted on topo.
-It appears to have been improved to accommodate backpackers with a more gentle descent.
-Roughly from 5,600 to 5,300 we were not entirely sure where the trail went.
-Not to worry as it's not difficult terrain to follow if you are map or gps savvy.
+The current cairned and worn trail does not follow the depicted trail on topo.
+It appears improved to accommodate backpackers with a more gentle descent.
+Roughly from 5,600 to 5,300, we were not entirely sure where the trail went.
+Not to worry, as it's not difficult terrain to follow if you are map or GPS savvy.
 0.2mi before the 5,305 saddle you will pick up an old road.
-We noticed it had seen recent atv activity.
+We noticed it had seen recent ATV activity.
 Horner Tank is then soon passed.
-It turns into a single track on the south side of the ravine atvs use.
-Based on the low lying branches it seems cows are the main hikers on this thouroughfare.
+It turns into a single track on the south side of the ravine ATVs use.
+Based on the low lying branches, it seems cows are the main hikers on this thoroughfare.

 Obvious looping options hamper this trail.
 The east end is currently well maintained.
 I think some would enjoy an out-n-back hike to the rim-saddle.
 The west end has a different personality.
 I enjoyed it, most probably would not.
 Long pants did not seem necessary, yet autumn foxtails were a nuisance.
 While trails in this area can be traveled year 'round, I'd avoid summer.